michaelklishin/welle/README.md

 Welle is built from the ground up for Clojure 1.3 and up.
 To store dates/instants with Clojure data serialization, Clojure 1.4.0 is the minimum required version because Clojure 1.3 reader cannot handle `java.util.Date` instances.

-Clojure 1.4 is highly recommended.
+The most recent stable Clojure release is highly recommended.

-## Supported Riak versions
+## Supported Riak Versions

 Welle targets Riak 1.1+ but some features (for example, [2i and Search support via Protocol Buffers transport](http://basho.com/blog/technical/2012/08/07/Riak-1-2-released/)) are 1.2-specific.

+Welle `1.4.0` is compatible with Riak `1.3.0`.

 ## Getting Started